ibm-cloud-architecture/ibm-cloud-stencils/README.md

 The proposed groups in Visio are shown below.

-The 3-section rectangle in use previously is accomplished with Cloud Universe + IBM Cloud + Other Networks in order to take advantage of containers for Visio power users.
+The 3-section rectangle in use previously is accomplished with Cloud Universe + IBM Cloud + Other Networks in order to take advantage of containers for Visio power users and to bridge the former with the rest of the new containers.

 The user has a choice of the outermost container being Cloud Universe or IBM Cloud or VPC.
 Each group is provided as either a container or as a border.
 The provided logos can be added to the border if desired or the provided group name can be used or deleted to reclaim space.
 The groups are different sizes to allow an inner group to be dropped on top of an outer group.